mlc-ai/mlc-llm/docs/index.rst

       conda create -n mlc-chat-venv -c mlc-ai -c conda-forge mlc-chat-nightly conda activate mlc-chat-venv

-    If you are using Windows or Linux, and you want to use GPU, please follow the instructions in :doc:`/install/gpu` tutorial to prepare the environment.
+    If you are using Windows or Linux and want to use your native GPU, please follow the instructions in :doc:`/install/gpu` tutorial to prepare the environment.

     .. figure:: https://mlc.ai/blog/img/redpajama/cli.gif
       :width: 300
       :align: center

       MLC LLM on CLI

   .. tab:: Web Browser

     With the advancements of WebGPU, we can now run LLM directly on web browsers.
 You have the opportunity to experience the web version of MLC LLM through `WebLLM <https://mlc.ai/webllm>`__.

     Once the parameters have been fetched and stored in the local cache, you can begin interacting with the model without the need for an internet connection.